 The best medical and dental loans for retired senior citizens do not charge interest or origination fees.
 When Medicare or Medicaid honors claims for procedures they frequently deny, you avoid having to borrow money against future Social Security checks.

-A well-supported letter of medical necessity for these costly procedures turns an unaffordable expense into a free service.
+A well-supported letter of medical necessity for these costly procedures turns an unaffordable expense into a free service for dental work or elective surgeries.

 Worst Loans for Seniors